jannikschmees/PricesDrAnsayAPI/README.md

 3. The application will open in your default web browser.

 4. Click "Fetch Prices" to get the current price data.
+This will also save the data to the SQLite database.

+5. Use the dropdown menu to select and load historical data from previous fetches.

+6. Check the "Show only price changes" box to filter the display to show only products with changed prices.

-5. Use the "Download CSV" button to export the data if needed.
+7. Use the "Download CSV" button to export the currently displayed data if needed.

 ## Data Display